-We assign an Asset Risk score of ba2, six notches below the a2 Macro-Adjusted score, to reflect our expectation that problem loans will increase as a result of the economic shock deriving from the coronavirus outbreak, and the remaining risks in executing a strategy that aims to lead to a sustainable profitability.
+We assign an Asset Risk score of ba2, seven notches below the a1 Macro-Adjusted score, to reflect our expectation that problem loans will increase as a result of the economic shock deriving from the coronavirus outbreak, and the remaining risks in executing a strategy that aims to lead to a sustainable profitability.

 The Co-operative Bank is largely a residential mortgage lender.
-In March 2020, 93% of the bank's loan book was composed of secured retail mortgages, with the remainder split between unsecured consumer lending (2%), SME lending (1%), and legacy corporate lending (4%).
-The majority of legacy corporate lending (94%) comprises loans that carry low risk, but they do not generate a sufficient return (e.g. lending to housing associations).
+In June 2020, 92% of the bank's loan book was composed of secured retail mortgages, with the remainder split between unsecured consumer lending (2%), SME lending (2%, of which around 44% benefitting from full government guarantees), and legacy corporate lending (4%).
+The majority of legacy corporate lending (c.94%) comprises loans that carry low risk, but they do not generate a sufficient return (e.g. lending to housing associations).